-As The Trial of Christine Keeler begins on BBC1, Harry Mount recalls the quiet dignity of her funeral two years ago.
+As Christine Keeler’s son seeks a pardon for her perjury conviction, Harry Mount recalls the quiet dignity of her funeral three years ago

 In death, Christine Keeler was treated with the dignity she never received in life.
 On a subzero morning in December 2017, beneath a low, dazzling sun, she was cremated in a quiet family ceremony in north-west London, under the name 'Christine Margaret Sloane'.
 She died from pulmonary disease on December 4, 2017, aged 75.